davidbayle/egrowr/README.md

 https://egrowr.com/

-If you have this hydroponic monitoring device and want to use personal/custom python script to interact with it, here you go.
+If you have this hydroponic monitoring device and want to use personal/custom python script to interact with, here you go.
 The original script available on their website is originating from this code since I wrote it for me/them. https://egrowr.com/support/download/egrowrCollector.rar

 Feel free to use and modify it according to your needs.